Psychiatry and Behavioral Sciences

 Dr. Dwyer assisted in the formation of a federal agency’s peer support team, designed, developed and conducted their first peer team training course, participated in screening and selecting their peer members, and has provided instruction on stress management and mental health to their personnel throughout the U.S. He consults with criminal justice system professionals working internet crimes against children cases for mental health support and has provided instruction on preventing and managing stress related to the investigation of crimes against children.
 Dr. Dwyer has consulted on the development of a promotion process for a city police department and as a sworn federal criminal investigator was a charter member of a law enforcement peer support team for whom he also co-authored their original briefing and training video on peer support and critical incident stress management.

 Dr. Dwyer has received federal, state and private research grant funding, presented nationally and internationally, and published peer-reviewed articles and book chapters.
-His clinical, consulting, research, presentation, and teaching focus areas are consulting to public safety agencies including law enforcement, human sexual behavior including paraphilias and problem and offending behaviors, and law enforcement stress prevention, impact, and management.
+His clinical, consulting, research, presentation, and teaching focus areas are consulting to public safety agencies including law enforcement; human sexual behaviors including paraphilias/paraphilic disorders and problem and offending behaviors; law enforcement stress prevention, impact, and management.
 He is a peer reviewer and on the editorial boards of several journals.
-Dr. Dwyer has received fellowship awards from multiple national associations and has served on the committees of both national and international professional associations.
+Dr. Dwyer has received fellowship awards from multiple national associations, served as president and other officer positions in state and national associations, and been appointed to committees of both national and international professional associations.

 Full CV available upon request

 Clinical and/or Research Expertise

-Human sexual behavior including: evaluation, risk management and treatment of paraphilias, interpersonal problem behaviors, and criminal actions; interpersonal relationships; sexual functioning.
+Human sexual behavior including: evaluation, risk management and treatment of paraphilic disorders, interpersonal problem behaviors, and criminal actions; interpersonal relationships; sexual functioning.

 Law enforcement and other public service agency stress prevention and management.

-Health care and public service personnel to include law enforcement fitness-for-duty evaluations.
+Fitness-for-duty evaluations of health care and public service personnel to include law enforcement.